Ĉu vi parolas Esperanton?

 Learn a few Esperanto words right now

-Finally, to whet your appetite for the Esperanto language, why not learn a few useful Esperanto words and expressions?
+Finally, to whet your appetite for the Esperanto language, why not learn some useful words and expressions?
 Click the play button to hear the Esperanto pronunciation.

 EnglishEsperantoPronunciation